CU Boulder offers a number of energy education programs.

 The Master of Engineering is an excellent alternative to an MBA for engineers, scientists, and technical professionals who want to move into management.
 The Program facilitates technically minded people to learn and practice data-driven management, develop leadership capabilities, and apply proven principles for business performance improvement.
 The core curriculum addresses the business basics of project management, finance and accounting, quality management and leadership.
 Specialty areas provide in-depth skills in areas such as leadership, project management, commercialization, quality sciences and research methods.

 CU Boulder offers a variety of technically-oriented undergraduate programs for students with an interest in the engineering of renewable and sustainable energy systems.
-Students in these programs may also pursue the RASEI Undergraduate Certificate as a supplement to their degree program.
-Please check with your primary degree academic advisor.

 The energy engineering minor will give you the tools and perspectives necessary to be successful in the workforce.
 The program covers oil and gas as well as renewables and is open to any undergraduate student rostered in the College of Engineering and Applied Sciences.
 The program, which was designed with guidance from an industry advisory panel, will allow you to demonstrate on your resume and to prospective employers that you are ready to work in energy.